What is an Australian Apprenticeship?

 What kind of jobs do apprenticeships and traineeships cover?

-You can undertake an Australian Apprenticeships in many different occupations.
+You can undertake an Australian Apprenticeship in many different occupations.
 From traditional trades like plumbing and carpentry right through to traineeships in business administration and warehousing.

 More than 500 occupations are available as Australian Apprenticeships.
 These are available in a variety of certificate levels, so chances are there’ll be one that matches your interests.